pyladieshamburg/getting-started-raspberry-pi/analysis/README.md

 ## Exploring Temperature and Humidity Data

-In this exercise, you create and visualize time series data.
+In the [data-exploration](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/data-exploration.ipynb) exercise, you create and visualize time series data.

 You also examine some important characteristics of time series such as seasonality and trend